 A power stretcher is what your installer should be using for all medium to large sized rooms.
 Don’t be fooled by the name—this tool isn’t motorized.
 It still requires the installer to get on his hands and knees, but instead of kicking it with his knee, it has a large lever that the installer will pump with his arm.
 The important thing is this tool is able to give the carpet a much better stretch.
 Here’s an example of a power stretcher:

-Any question on picking out a carpet installer?
+Any questions on finding a local or independent carpet installer?
 Let me know in the comments below.